lambduli/lambda-pie/README.md

 # lambda-pie

-Implementation of the dependently type λ-calculus - λΠ.
+Implementation of the simply typed lambda calculus λ-> and dependently typed λ-calculus λΠ.